Eazybright/Eazybright/README.md

 ### Hi there 👋, my name is Ezekiel.

-#### I am a backend developer
+#### I am a software developer

 I am a persistent goal oriented individual.
 I love writing softwares.
-A Computer engineer in prospect and a software developer.
+A computer engineer in prospect and a software developer.

 Skills: PHP / LARAVEL / MySQL / JS / HTML / CSS

 - 🔭 I’m currently working on getting better at my chosen field.
-I created a Laravel Repository Package, you can check it out https://github.com/Eazybright/repository-package
+I created a repository package for laravel projects, you can check it out https://github.com/Eazybright/repository-package
 - 👯 I’m looking to collaborate on Open source projects ...
 - 🤔 I’m looking for help with getting remote job.
 Please hire me :cry: ...
 - 📫 How to reach me: doneazy911@gmail.com ...